 The vertical illuminator used on this microscope utilizes a prism and corresponds to No. 12.0410, Nachet's Vertical Illuminator with Iris Diaphragm..

 Note that the mirror mounted at the side can be used to reflect the light source into the vertical illuminator.
-In this particular case,
+In this particular case from the user's perspective,

 the source would have been located at the front left of the microscope.
 The side mirror is double sided with the concave side facing the illuminator (hover over the image).